smoliva/smoliva.blog/content/post/computer-chronicles-revisited-024-edward-feigenbaum.md

 + As we learned in the [last post](https://smoliva.blog/post/computer-chronicles-revisited-023-steve-wozniak-adam-osborne-lore-harp-gene-amdahl/#adam-osborne-1939---2003), Lotus did not take too kindly to all those 1-2-3 clones.
 + During Stewart Cheifet's "Random Access" item on semiconductor sales, they actually displayed a graphic that said "ELEVEN BILLION DOLLARS."
 + Again, I apologize for not doing my usual full-length recap of the episode.
 But it's difficult to recap what was basically just a long monologue by Edward Feigenbaum.
 He just kept talking in one long incredibly unbroken sentence moving from topic to topic so that no one had a chance to interrupt, it was really quite hypnotic...

-## Support Me on Ko-fi

-I recently launched a [Ko-fi page](https://ko-fi.com/smoliva) to help defray my costs in running this blog.
-So if you would like to throw me a buck or two to help pay the VPS bills, I’d greatly appreciate it!